sweet black fruit ripen in late summer through early fall

 The sweet, pear-shaped fruits with delectable red flesh make the Black Mission Fig tree highly desirable for fruit tree growers.

 Originating in Spain, the Black Mission produces sweet, purplish-black skinned fruits with strawberry-colored flesh that ripen into a rich flavor.
-The ficus carica fruit appear in early spring and ripen in a sunny spot.
+The ficus carica mission fruit appear in early spring and ripen in a sunny spot.

 Black Mission Fig Tree Care

 You can cut off any crossing or dead branches to encourage new growth during the spring growing season.
 This will help the tree grow to full maturity up to 30 feet tall after many years.

-To establish a strong Black Mission Fig Tree root system, in the first year of planting be sure to water a few times a week.
-Fertilize the tree once a year with a slow release pellet based fertilizer like ours.
+To establish a strong Black Mission Fig Tree root system, in the first year of planting be sure to water the black fig tree a few times a week.
+Fertilize the tree once a year with a slow release pellet based tree fertilizer like ours.
 Planting and caring for this fruit tree can’t get easier!

-These figs do not ship bare rooted.
+These figs are not bare root trees.
 They come rooted in a container in the soil for the health and safety of the tree.

 Visit our Fig Grow Guide for information on fig tree care, fruit production, planting trees, and more.